May 27th, 2017

 2. Second: one of my previous business owners, a hospice administrator.
 He had a long history of bipolar disorder and committed suicide last week, his funeral was Tuesday morning.
 His children were grown and he had recently sold his business and retired with his wife to Nicaragua.... he should have been living out his days lying on a beach somewhere.

-I left LJ in 2010 for FB and came back in 2015, specifically at the request of sacredwater.
-Why did I honor her request?
+I left LJ in 2010 for FB and came back in 2015, specifically at Megan's request.
 She had fought depression for a long time.
 In the fall of 2014 I called police and had her picked up for a 72-hour psychiatric observation because she was suicidal.... she didn't speak to me for almost a year afterwards.
 By the fall of 2015 she had forgiven me and we were friends again.... and for whatever reason, she had come back to LJ.
 Her posts were usually pictures or song lyrics or rambling poetry, the kind of stuff that didn't make sense on FB, I guess.
 I'm not sure.
 But she invited me back to LJ, and I used it to keep tabs on her.
 Sometimes she wouldn't respond to emails or text messages for days, but if I ever made an LJ post, I heard from her immediately.

 She declined pretty dramatically in the past year and a half.
 She had been to rehab several times before for alcohol abuse, but the more urgent problem was her recurrent depression.
 THIS POST was totally about her, gender reversed, but she didn't get it. :( She actually texted me after reading the entry to ask if she knew the friend I was writing about, but I couldn't get her to see it.
 I shouldn't have been so subtle.